Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 # Translations

-For a detailed description of the translation options, we open the documentation for the `translation` module.
-Here are the individual steps:
+For a detailed description of the translation options, we can check the documentation for the `translation` module.
+Here we see it step by step:

 ```php
 <h1><?= $this->translate('My files') ?></h1>